nhannguyen95/learning-notes/fe/frameworks/react.md

   - Extract that logic into an Effect Event using `useEffectEvent`, some notes:
     - Only call Effect Events from inside Effects.
     - Never pass them to other components or Hooks.
-  - If you are reading some state in order to calculate its next value, use the updater function:
+  - If you are reading some state only to calculate its next value, use the updater function (this can be applied to all Hooks that require a dependency array, such as `useCallback`):
   ```typescript
   useEffect(() => {
     setCount(count => count + 2);